🕵 The Cache Hit Paradox

 - Cache line: 128 bytes = 32 float32 values

-The key insight: High cache hits in Kernel2 are repeated access to inefficiently fetched data, not smart caching!
+The key insight: High cache hits in Kernel2 come from re-reading data the grid has already fetched, not from smart caching!

 Profiling methodology insights